-Pre-configured and Cached Responses Guide
+Pre-configured Responses, Sequences, and Cached Responses Guide

 Overview

-ChatIQ uses two powerful systems to provide fast, cost-effective responses: Pre-configured Responses and Response Caching.
 Understanding how these work will help you optimize your chatbot's performance and reduce costs.

 What Are Pre-configured Responses?